muhamuttaqien/kml-ai/README.md

 # kml_ai
-This is visualization of KML files for road damage detection by AI tech, detecting material damages in pixel levels (segmentation) by computer-vision-based technique.
-Color points below indicate the road damage corresponding to its severity level.
+<p>This is visualization of KML files for road damage detection by AI tech, detecting material damages in pixel levels (segmentation) by computer-vision-based technique.
+Color points below indicate the road damage corresponding to its severity level.</p>

 <br>